-Insight into cravings is important because our environment is loaded with sensory cues that can prompt us to overeat, Wansink says.
-He directs Cornell University's Food and Brand Lab, which studies consumers' relationships with food.
+Brian Wansink, PhD, makes it his business to understand food cravings.
+He directs Cornell University's Food and Brand Lab, which studies people’s relationships with food.
 (The lab's motto: "We uncover eating traps and change them.")
-He also wrote the book, Mindless Eating: Why We Eat More Than We Think.
+He also wrote the book Mindless Eating: Why We Eat More Than We Think.

-Visual cues -- such as seeing enticing foods -- are the most frequent environmental triggers.
-Smells are potent, too.
-For instance, "You walk by a Cinnabon," Wansink says, and the rich, sweet aroma can automatically trip a strong desire for the cinnamon rolls.
+Insight into cravings is important because our environment is loaded with cues that can prompt us to overeat, Wansink says.
+Environmental triggers -- such as seeing or smelling an enticing food -- are to blame for many of our cravings.
+"You walk by a Cinnabon," he explains, and the rich, sweet aroma can automatically trip a strong desire for cinnamon rolls.

 Don't Blame Nutrition